ankitbioinfo/NiCo_v2/README.md

 </div>

-In the case of pathway plot.
-If you want to visualize the pathway using barplot then please use the follwoing parameter `display_plot_as='barplot'` in the following commands.
+Pathway Plotting

+To visualize pathways with a bar plot, set `display_plot_as='barplot'` as shown below:

 ```
 scov.pathway_analysis(cov_out,
 choose_celltypes=['Stem/TA'],
-NOG_pathway=50, #Number of top genes associated with latent factors
+NOG_pathway=50, #Number of top genes associated with latent factors.
 choose_factors_id=[2],
 positively_correlated=True,
 savefigure=True,
 saveas='pdf',
 correlation_with_spearman=True,
-rps_rpl_mt_genes_included=False, #If True, include rps, rpl, and mt genes in the pathway analysis
+rps_rpl_mt_genes_included=False, #If True, include rps, rpl, and mt genes in the enrichment analysis.
-circlesize=12,      #Scaling of the dotsize
+circlesize=12,      #Scale of the dot size.
-pathwayCutoff=0.5,  #The cutoff parameter for finding pathway-enriched libraries from the top genes for each factor of a given cell type using GSEApy.
+pathwayCutoff=0.5,  #Cutoff for pathway enrichment  libraries from the top genes for each factor of a given cell type using GSEApy.
 pathwayorganism='Mouse',
 display_plot_as='barplot',
 fontsize=12,